Malik-Musawi/CRUD-Project/README.md

 - **Angular**: For Angular CLI help, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli).
 - **.NET Core**: For .NET Core CLI help, use `dotnet --help` or visit the [.NET Core CLI documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/).

----

-Feel free to modify or expand upon this template to better suit your project's specific needs and characteristics.